biagolini/PythonAwsApiGatewayWebSocket/documentation/WebSocket_Tutorial.md

-# Setting Up a WebSocket API with AWS API Gateway and Lambda: Step-by-Step Tutorial
+# Building a Serverless Chat App Using API Gateway WebSocket API and Python Lambda

 ## Introduction

-### Overview
+#### Overview

 WebSockets enable a persistent, two-way communication channel between client and server, allowing data to be sent in real-time without polling​ ([Mozilla](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API)).
 AWS API Gateway supports WebSocket APIs that can invoke AWS Lambda functions for managed serverless backend.
 In this tutorial, we will build a simple chat application using API Gateway (WebSocket) and Lambda, with a static web page using HTML, JavaScript, and CSS.
 This demonstrates how easily a WebSocket API can be integrated into a lightweight frontend that could even be hosted on static website hosters, like Amazon S3 or GitHub Pages.

-This project is **inspired** by the AWS tutorial and extends its functionality to explore additional interactions with WebSocket routes.
-Enhancements include a chat history, with ip identification of users, multi-table DynamoDB architecture, and refined session tracking.
-The original architecture can be found [here](https://docs.aws.amazon.com/apigateway/latest/developerguide/websocket-api-chat-app.html).
+This project is **inspired** by an [AWS tutorial](https://docs.aws.amazon.com/apigateway/latest/developerguide/websocket-api-chat-app.html) and extends its functionality to explore additional interactions with WebSocket routes.
+Enhancements include a chat history, with IP identification of users, multi-table DynamoDB architecture, and refined session tracking.

-### Architecture Overview
+#### Architecture

 The architecture consists of an API Gateway WebSocket endpoint that routes incoming WebSocket requests based on predefined routes.
 These routes trigger AWS Lambda functions, which handle different aspects of the chat system.
 The primary routes include: